wguDataNinja/WGU-Reddit-Feedback-Analyzer/README.md

 LLMs will also be prompted to flag **emerging pain points**, supporting the monitoring goal of the capstone.

+### 3. Including Comments
+- comments are an important source of additional help seeking, as well as advice.
+Comments are API-intensive and currently
+- currently only fetched at 3 comments per level, and two levels deep.
+Only comments made before post fetch will be fetched.
+Plan: identify potential sources of high value comments (post classification, sentiment) re-fetch the post, and using `num_comments` plan an API comments-fetch for comment-level analysis.
 ---

 ## Possible Expansion